The Clear Edge

 Identify protocol:

-Step 3: Score partners on three criteria: Audience overlap (1-10), Trust level with audience (1-10), Ease of integration (1-10).
-Total score out of thirty.
+Step 3: Score partners on three criteria: audience overlap (1-10), trust level with their audience (1-10), and ease of integration (1-10), for a total out of thirty.

 Week 3-4: Partnership structure design (4 hours total)

-Design win-win partnership structures:
+Design win-win partnership structures.

 Structure 1: Referral partnership